nryrk/nryrk/README.md

 📚 I also love reading books about personal- & indie development.
 My favorite one is MAKE by Pieter Levels.

-🐦 Follow my [Twitter account](https://twitter.com/nryrk) where I tweet about building software in public and try to live the indie hacker dream.
+🐘 Follow my [Mastodon account](https://mastodon.social/@onuryrk) where I post about building software in public and try to live the indie hacker dream.

 ## Apps I Contributed To